NucleusPowered/site-v1/docs/modules/message.md

 ### Social Spy Levels

-However, for server owner who want more control, Nucleus offers a finer grained control mechanism, social spy levels.
+However, for server owners who want more control, Nucleus offers a finer grained control mechanism, social spy levels.

 To enable social spy levels, in `main.conf`, set `message.socialspy.use-levels` to `true`, and use `/nucleus reload`.
 Ensure you are using a permissions